Particular/docs.particular.net/nservicebus/persistence/authoring-custom.md

 In order to provide a custom timeout persister implementation:

  - In versions 4.x (starting from 4.4) and 5.x it is required to implement interfaces `IPersistTimeouts` and `IPersistTimeoutsV2`.
-The interface `IPersistTimeoutsV2` was introduced to prevent a potential message loss, while the `IPersistTimeouts` interface allows to maintain backwards compatibility (you can find more details in the following [issue description](https://github.com/Particular/NServiceBus/issues/2885)).
+The interface `IPersistTimeoutsV2` was introduced to prevent a potential message loss, while the `IPersistTimeouts` interface maintains backwards compatibility.
+More details can be found in the following [issue description](https://github.com/Particular/NServiceBus/issues/2885).
   - The reference in-memory implementation of timeouts persistence for NServiceBus v4.x can be seen [here](https://github.com/Particular/NServiceBus/blob/support-4.4/src/NServiceBus.Core/Persistence/InMemory/TimeoutPersister/InMemoryTimeoutPersistence.cs).
   - The reference in-memory implementation of timeouts persistence for NServiceBus v5.x can be seen [here](https://github.com/Particular/NServiceBus/blob/support-5.0/src/NServiceBus.Core/Persistence/InMemory/TimeoutPersister/InMemoryTimeoutPersister.cs).
  - Starting from Version 6.0 it is required to implement interfaces `IPersistTimeouts` and `IQueryTimeouts`.
 The interface `IQueryTimeouts` has been extracted from `IPersistTimeouts` in order to explicitly separate responsibilities.